BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

 We computed all the $X^i$'s, $Y^A$'s and $Z^P$'s in \eqref{s2cphi}, \eqref{s2c1} and \eqref{s2c2} in terms of the parametrizing functions defining the BRST transformations \eqref{BRST_trans}.
 The vanishing of $X^i$'s, $Y^A$'s and $Z^P$'s leads to non-trivial constraints that are exhibited in Appendix~\ref{Annexe_constraints}.

-Let us now move to the determination of the Noether current associated with the residual BRST symmetry \eqref{BRST_trans} of the gauge fixed Lagrangian \eqref{L_GF}.
-To do so, we work in the trigraded BRST CPS \cite{Baulieu:2024oql} where one has the fundamental identities
+We now turn to the determination of the Noether current associated with the BRST symmetry \eqref{BRST_trans} of the gauge fixed Lagrangian $\tilde{L}$, defined in \eqref{L_GF} in the $\Ps$ gauge.
+For this purpose it is convenient to work in the trigraded BRST covariant phase space \cite{Baulieu:2024oql}, whose basic graded differentials are $d$, $\delta$ and $s$.
+These differentials are compatible, that is

+This allows one to treat arbitrary infinitesimal variations of the fields $\delta \Phi^I$ in a unified way, as $1$-forms on field space.
+The total grading of each object is inherited from the spacetime exterior derivative $d$, the field space exterior derivative $\delta$ and the BRST operator $s$, as well as the intrinsic gradings of the fields $\Ph^I$.
+Ghost number, field space form degree and spacetime form degree are conserved throughout all equations, as a guiding principle.

+It must be noted that considerable mathematical depth has already been achieved in this trigraded covariant phase space framework.
+Many results are well established, including the full BV extension formulated within the jet-bundle approach \cite{Grigoriev:2012xg}, which allows for arbitrary and well-defined generalizations of \eqref{BRST_trans} and incorporates the descent completion of the Lagrangian (the $K$ operator in \eqref{fundam_identities} and its higher analogs).
+The term ``tricomplex" has even already been used, e.g. in \cite{Sharapov:2016sgx}.

+In the BRST covariant phase space, the following fundamental identities introduce the relevant local field operators~$\theta$, $ \tilde \theta$, $ \Xi$ and $K$, which play a central role in the computation of the Noether current for the BRST symmetry:

 The relation between $L$ and $\tilde{L}$ is explained in \eqref{L_GF}.
+In the present context we work with spacetime multi-vector fields rather than spacetime differential forms, in order to facilitate various integrations by parts.
+Consequently, all quantities in \eqref{fundam_identities} are spacetime zero-forms.
+They are nevertheless distinguished by their field space form degree and ghost number.
+Specifically, the identities in the left column of \eqref{fundam_identities} have field space form degree one and ghost number zero, whereas those in the right column have field space form degree zero and ghost number one.

-The grading of each object is inherited from the exterior derivative $\delta$ in field space and the BRST operator $s$ that are compatible graded differentials, namely $(\delta+s)^2=0$.
-We work with spacetime multi-vector fields rather than spacetime differential forms to facilitate various integration by parts.
-The equations of motion $\tilde{E}_{\Ph^I}$ and the total local symplectic potential $\tilde{\theta}^\mu$ are now gauge dependent.
+The classical equations of motion $E_{\phi^i}$ and local symplectic potential $\theta^\mu$ are gauge independent.
+By contrast, the equations of motion $\tilde{E}_{\Ph^I}$ and the total local symplectic potential $\tilde{\theta}^\mu$ are gauge dependent; these are the relevant quantities for the gauge fixed theory.
 In what follows, $\hat{=}$ denotes any equality that is valid only on-shell, i.e., when the equations of motion $\tilde{E}_{\Ph^I}=0$ are satisfied.